jfaster/mango/README.md

 Latest release
 --------------

-The most recent release is Mango 1.6.0, released March 22, 2017.
+The most recent release is Mango 1.6.0, released December 2, 2017.

 To add a dependency on Mango using Maven, use the following: